Understanding 2018 W-2 Forms

-Let’s take a look at a W-2 a California employee might receive through Square Payroll:
+Now, let’s break this form down with a look at each box and what it means.
+Let’s use a W-2 that a California employee might receive through Square Payroll:

 Wages and taxes withheld

-This is the most important section.
-It summarizes how much money you made and the amount of each tax that was withheld (subtracted from) your wages.
+This is the most important section, so pay attention.
+It summarizes how much money you made and the amount of each tax that was withheld from your wages.